Columbia School of Social Work: History

+1898–1999

-In 1898, the Charity Organization Society established the first Summer School in Philanthropic Work at 105 East 22nd Street in New York.
+In 1898, the New York Charity Organization Society established the first Summer School in Philanthropic Work, a six-week program, at 105 East 22nd Street in New York City.
 Twenty-five men and women attended the first classes.
-The Summer School continued as the primary training source until 1904.
-That year, it expanded the coursework as the first full-time course of graduate study at the newly renamed New York School of Philanthropy.
+It is one of the oldest social work programs in the US.
+In 1904, it was expanded into the first full-time full-year course of graduate study in social work, and later a two-year course, at the newly renamed New York School of Philanthropy.